Make an appointment

 The first step that you should take is to double-check your tank to make sure there’s enough water.
 If there isn’t enough water in your tank, it can create a weak flush that won’t empty the toilet bowl.

 However, if there isn’t enough water inside the tank, there isn’t as much suction to flush the toilet entirely.
-Take a peek inside your toilet tank to make sure that your tank’s current water level is where the manufacturer recommended it is.
-You can identify the manufacturer’s suggested water level by identifying a mark inside of the tank.
+Take a peek inside your toilet tank to make sure that your tank’s current water level is where the manufacturer recommended it to be.
+You can identify the manufacturer’s suggested water level by locating a mark inside the tank.
+If you notice that the water levels inside the tank aren’t rising enough, you’ll have to adjust this.
+This can be done by manually bending the float arm upwards.

 Flapper Malfunction